Sometimes spirituality can be a complicated thing. What words do I say next? What is it that I do with those beads? How exactly am I meant to sit?

 - At the end of your time (we recommend 5 minutes to start with) jot down any thoughts or impressions.

 My hope is that silence might become part of your world going forward.
-And maybe you’ve read this article and feel as though you’d like to give silence a try – our The Silence Challenge Guide might help you.
-Why not give it a go?
+And maybe you’ve read this article and feel as though you’d like to give silence a try – why not give it a go?